 Not only can you increase certain foods in the body that are known to have a relaxing and calming effect, you can also remove any foods or drinks that increase stimulation.
 It is also important to ensure that your feelings of anxiety are not caused by an underlying food allergy or sensitivity and to make sure that your blood sugar levels are stabilised.
 At The Nutritional Therapy Clinic we will put all this information together for you in an easy to follow programme that includes recipes and advice on healthy food options from you usual shops and when eating out.
 Improvement in mood and outlook can occur in as little as a few days with the right nutrition advice!

 *Disclaimer: The information and advice provided by The Nutritional Therapy Clinic is not intended as a substitute for medical advice.
 Any person suffering from conditions requiring medical attention, or who have symptoms that concern them, should consult a doctor.
 Testimonials on this site are examples of what we have done for other clients and of what some of our clients have said about us.
 However, we cannot guarantee the results in any case.
 Your results may vary and every situation is different.
 Please see our disclaimer section for further information.

 Click here to contact us or call on 0203 907 6848 for a no obligation chat with an expert nutritionist about how nutrition can help you deal with anxiety issues.
-We have client appointments available at our London clinic in Harley Street or at our clinic in Colchester, Essex.
+We have client appointments available at our London clinic in Harley Street or virtually for those outside of London.